wdawson/okta.github.io/_source/_use_cases/isv/security-analytics.md

 # {{page.title}}

-In this guide we will discuss the various types of data that can be retrieved from Okta, the potential business value of this data and how to effectivley interact with this data.
+In this guide we will discuss the various types of data that can be retrieved from Okta, the potential business value of this data and how to effectively interact with this data.

 ## What is Okta